daronphang/programming-resources/cloud-computing/AWS/services/networking/products.md

 ### Routing policies

-- Simple routing policy: No health checks
+- Simple: No health checks
-- Weighted routing policy: Using weight to route to resource
+- Weighted: Choose how much traffic is routed to each resource
-- Latency routing policy: Serves user requests from the AWS Region that provides the lowest latency
+- Latency: Serves user requests from the AWS Region that provides the lowest latency
-- Failover routing policy: Disaster recovery
+- Failover: Disaster recovery
-- Geolocation routing policy: Serve traffic based on geographic location of users
+- Geolocation: Serve traffic based on geographic location of users
-- Geoproximity routing policy: Routes traffic based on the geographic location of users and resources
+- Geoproximity: Routes traffic based on the geographic location of users and resources

 ### How CloudFront works with Route 53